-For me the holidays even began to feel like a chore – too much to do, not enough money, too little time.
+For me, the holidays had even begun to feel like a chore – too much to do, not enough money, too little time.
 I always looked forward to our family holiday parties, where video game bowling tournaments have become a tradition alongside the eggnog and spiced rum, but other than that the holidays often seemed more like a time for stress than a time for cheer.

 Several years ago we became a foster family for MidAmerica Boston Terrier Rescue.
 We didn’t know anything about puppy mills at the time, but we got a crash course via our first few foster dogs.
 Each one was unique, but none was quite like Zoye, our 20th foster dog who came to us just before last Christmas.
 She had been a breeding dog at a mill, stuck in a chicken wire cage 24/7, perpetually making puppies for SEVEN years.
 Her splayed paws and droopy nipples said it all.
-Our rescue had adopted her out to a “good” home, but after six months I was asked if I would pick her up and take her in as a foster.
-Odd, I thought, and just before the holidays?
+Our rescue had adopted her out to a “good” home, but after being there for six months, I was asked if I would pick her up and take her in as a foster.
+“Odd,” I thought, “And just before the holidays?”

 On the drive home, I worried.
 Caring for an incontinent, blind biter over the holidays in addition to my two cats and Bill, a quirky puppy mill survivor we had adopted, was not going to be easy.
 I imagined Zoye’s first introduction to my house: a trail of pee following her like breadcrumbs and a vicious battle with Bill, leaving him ear-less.
 It seemed my Christmas was going to be spent scrubbing floors and breaking up fights.